elpachongco/elpachongco.github.io/_posts/2023-03-24-hardhat-console-log.markdown

 1532  }
 ```

-This looks fascinating to me.
+this looks fascinating to me.
 I'm less familiar with statically-typed
 languages, so I don't know how common this method is.
 I'll explain why it
 intrigues me.

-Most of the file consist of functions with the name `log`.
+most of the file consist of functions with the name `log`.
 In python or
 probably any dynamically-typed languages, this would not work.
 For example, if `log()` is
 called, The interpreter would not know which `log`, to use out of the many `log`s defined.